 - Marketing automation: The use of software and technology to streamline various marketing channels and make them automated.
 Over 50 percent of top-performing companies have adopted marketing automation (Forrester).

 - Marketing channel: A way of moving products or services from the producer to the consumer.
-Marketing channels can be direct, indirect or a combination of both.
-For example, a company may rely on distributors to sell their product but also use a company website to drive sales directly.
+Marketing channels can be direct, indirect, or a combination of both.
+For example, a company may rely on distributors to sell its product but also use a company website to drive sales directly.
 According to a survey from 2014, 48 percent of marketers say search-optimized websites are the most effective channel for distributing their product or service (Statista).

 - Native advertising: The placement of a brand, product, or service where the ad appears in the same context of the user interface.
 It’s almost like an ad in disguise because the marketing content blends with the content on the third-party application.
 A study published on Adweek found that 57 percent of millennials are OK with sponsored content, which is really another term for native advertising, but only if it is interesting.